Preamble

 The Trust strives to achieve a healthy and sustainable environment by:

-• Establishing procedures for environmental compliance to all relevant rules and regulations and striving to exceed these standards where reasonably practicable.
+- Establishing procedures for environmental compliance to all relevant rules and regulations and striving to exceed these standards so far as is reasonably practicable.

-• Ensuring that all employees and volunteers understand and comply with applicable environmental laws and regulations.
+- Ensuring that all employees, members and volunteers understand and comply with applicable environmental laws and regulations.